mozilla/makedrive/README.md

 ### Developer Demo

 An independent and lightweight front-end instance has been added to test MakeDrive's functionality on its own.
+The [NODE_ENV](https://github.com/mozilla/makedrive/blob/master/env.dist#L5) variable must be set to `development` in your `.env` file for this page to be enabled.
 It currently resides on and can be visited at [localhost:9090/demo/?makedrive=ws://localhost:9090](localhost:9090/demo/?makedrive=ws://localhost:9090).

+**NOTE:** For connecting the demo with another MakeDrive server, the localhost address and port of the above demo page must be added to the [ALLOWED_CORS_DOMAINS](https://github.com/mozilla/makedrive/blob/master/env.dist#L12) variable in the `.env` file of the instance you are trying to connect to in order to avoid cross-origin resource errors.

 ## Overview
 Built on top of the [Filer](https://github.com/js-platform/filer) filesystem interface, MakeDrive adds cloud-like syncing functionality that allows for multiple clients to share and interact with an active project directory from different browsers